AlexsLemonade/scpca-nf/external-instructions.md

 `scpca-nf` can perform cell type annotation using two complementary methods: the reference-based method [`SingleR`](https://bioconductor.org/packages/release/bioc/html/SingleR.html) and the marker-gene based method [`CellAssign`](https://github.com/Irrationone/cellassign).

 You can turn on cell type annotation by using the `--perform_celltyping` flag.
-You will also need to provide an addtional workflow parameter `celltype_project_metafile` containing the path/uri to a TSV file with information about which references to use for cell typing, at a project level, which can be specified at the command line (shown below) or defined in your configuration file.
+You will also need to provide an additional workflow parameter `celltype_project_metafile` containing the path/uri to a TSV file with information about which references to use for cell typing, at a project level, which can be specified at the command line (shown below) or defined in your configuration file.

 For example, you would run from the command line as: